Zambia: A Safari Through South Luangwa NP – One of the most dense wildlife Park in Africa

 By Bicycle

-If you’re up for a real adventure though, there’s a very tough dirt road leading there called the Old Petauke Road.
-Petauke is a small town you’ll cross along the Great East Road, from there you can use this old road to get straight to Mfuwe.
-The distance is much shorter but the time to ride it (or even drive it) will be the same or longer.
+If you’re up for a real adventure, though, there’s a very tough dirt road leading there called the Old Petauke Road.
+Petauke is a small town you’ll cross along the Great East Road; from there, you can use this old road to get straight to Mfuwe.
+The distance is much shorter, but the time to ride it (or even drive it) will be the same or longer.

 Zambia Visa

-- Kazungula land Border (Border with Botswana)
+• Kazungula Land Border (Border with Botswana)

 For those arriving from Zimbabwe, the visa can be obtained here:

-- Kazungula land Border (Border with Botswana)
+• Kazungula Land Border (Border with Botswana)

 Safari at South Luangwa National Park

-Walking safaris in the South Luangwa National Park
+Walking safaris in South Luangwa National Park

 Morning Safari, Night Safari, and Whole-Day Safari

 It seemed to us that the night safari is a bit too invasive towards the animals, since your “spotter” will cast powerful lights on them, and many animals really do not like that.
-We did both safaris and enjoyed them very much, there were not too many tourists and, despite a couple of occasions, when it seemed there were too many cars near the leopards, and when they shone a light on a hippo, we did not have the impression of disturbing anyone.
+We did both safaris and enjoyed them very much.

 Full-day safaris

-Safety concerns and behavior to adopt while on a Safari
+Safety concerns and behavior to adopt while on a safari

 Another possibility is to rent a car and go on your own.
-We never did it so we don’t have a first-hand experience but it is easier to spot animals with an organized Safari.
-First of all you will not be busy driving, also the rangers can contact each other if they sight something, even if in fact the animals are really a lot, for sure you will see dozens of elephants, hippos, crocodiles, giraffes, buffaloes, and antelopes but it could be more difficult to spot lions and leopards without the right tip.
+We never did it, so we don’t have firsthand experience, but it is easier to spot animals on an organized Safari.
+First of all, you will not be busy driving, and the rangers can contact each other if they sight something.

 Our experience with Mophy’s Budget Safari

-You will have the chance to see the animals directly from the lodge there, especially elephants, giraffes and buffaloes.
-It must be said that our car has had some problems during the whole day’s safari, we have laundry 3 times.
-As we understand the machines are not owned by Mophy but are rented so probably the fault would be attributed to the rental and the guides (also third party, 90% of guides are freelancers) who did not check the car before leaving.
+As we understand, the machines are not owned by Mophy but rented, so the fault would probably be attributed to the rental and the guides (also third-party; 90% of guides are freelancers) who did not check the car before leaving.

 However, Mophy’s Budget Safari is a company created and managed by local people, and we still consider it the best way to spend our money instead of enriching people who are already very rich.